Govier v The Uniting Church in Australia Property Trust (Q) HCA Trans 65 (13 April 2018)

 In light of the High Court’s comments indicating a disinclination to separate tortious responsibility from contractual responsibility, employers may wish to consider the following measures to ensure it placates both its tortious and contractual obligations:

-Further information / assistance regarding the issues raised in this article is available from SMK Lawyers.
+Further information / assistance regarding the issues raised in this article is available from the SMK Lawyers.